oracle/terraform-provider-oci/docs/datasources/objectstorage/namespace.md

 # oci\_objectstorage\_namespace

-Provides an Objectstorage datasource for fetching the authenticated user's namespace.
+Provides a datasource for fetching the authenticated user's namespace.

 ## Example Usage